Kanelloss/FinalProject_QuizApp/README.md

 - **Authorization:** Admin-only access to user and quiz management functionalities.

 ### Additional Features
-- **Responsive UI:** A modern and responsive interface built with Angular Material and Tailwind CSS.
+- **Responsive UI:** A modern and responsive interface built with Angular Material, Bootstrap 5 and Tailwind CSS.
 - **Swagger API Documentation:** Comprehensive API documentation for developers.
 - **Secure Operations:** Features like secure password hashing with BCrypt and proper data validations.